MauroGaravito/indux/README.md

 The wizard hides fields until the condition is met and hidden fields never block submission.
 Medical Condition Details is preconfigured with `visibleIf: { fieldKey: 'medicalCondition', equals: 'Yes' }`, and the same structure can be applied to any custom field.

 ## Manager Editing Behaviour
 Managers may edit induction modules (fields, slides, quiz, settings) whenever `reviewStatus` is `draft`, `pending`, or `declined`.
 Only `approved` modules become read-only in manager mode.
 Admins may edit at any stage but usually keep approved modules locked for audit purposes.
+When a project does not yet have an induction module, the editor surfaces a dedicated empty state instead of an error so admins/managers can create the first module without leaving the page.

 ## Assignment Workflow & Worker Pools
 - Admins assign **managers** and **workers** via Admin -> Projects.
 The detail panel now includes distinct tabs for **Assigned managers** and **Assigned workers** so admins can seed both roles in one place.